 [City] witnesses 1,681 overdoses annually; related deaths impact users directly and damage ripples outward, harming families, decreasing street safety and community vitality, increasing money-desperate crime such as robbery (five-times the state average).
 Resulting perceptions of [city] harm investment, health, educational outcomes, and resident pride.
 [City]'s clinics attract those seeking treatment by an inequitable system promoting inappropriate treatment.
-Failed patients take refuge on our streets fueling our 428% growth in street homelessness over four years, 48% with SUD with more than 18% of the homeless coming from other municipalities.
+Failed patients take refuge on our streets, fueling our 428% growth in street homelessness over four years, with 48% experiencing Substance Use Disorder (SUD), and more than 18% of the homeless coming from other municipalities.
 Inaction perpetuates this epidemic.
 The system must be disrupted to yield change.